 Three Helpful Tips to Make Life as an Empath Easier

-I've been told a lot over the last few months that I am an empath.
-At first I just thought it meant I am super sensitive & able to pick up on other people's energies.
+When recovering from a mental breakdown, I was frequently told that I am an empath.
+At first I just thought it meant I am super sensitive & able to guess other people's emotions.
 I had no idea it actually goes much, much deeper than that.
-After a mind-blowing reiki session last week (more on that in a different post), Stephenie* suggested I actually research "empath", as it might help me feel less crazy or like I'm losing my mind.
 I figured many other people might be in the same boat, so I want to share what I've learned and some guidelines I've been using to manage it.

 What it Means to be an Empath